bobgreenshields/cragmaw-castle/_areas/00-outside.md

 [**Wis (Perception) check**]({{ site.baseurl }}{% link party.md %})
-* DC 18 something hidden
+* DC 18 the canvas curtain hiding the breach in the wall
-* DC 10 something obvious
+* DC 12 the passage in the undergrowth to the postern